Even if someone believes that voting is Haram, isn’t it permissible due to necessity? Because you are doing it to save your Deen.

 If the king had converted to Islam, as Mujahid narrated, then there is no issue.
 However, if he was a disbeliever (Kafir) then if there is no way to establish the command of Allah and repel injustice except by empowering him, then the appointed may do so.
 (Imam Ibn Hayan al-Andalusi 745H, al-Bahr al-Muheet).

-In the Nass (text) above, Imam Ibn Hayan mentions that a religious necessity can permit working in an unislamic political system.
+In the Nass (text) above, Imam Ibn Hayan mentions that a religious necessity can permit working in an non-Islamic political system.
 The religious necessity in question is to establish the command of Allah (Most High).
-In an unislamic political system, that cannot be done in entirety.
+In an non-Islamic political system, that cannot be done in entirety.
 However, the Muslim can attempt to align things more closely with the justice that Allah (Most High) has revealed.

-This further proves that political engagement in an unislamic system is permitted to further religious goals.
-Therefore, voting is permissible if it is done to establish justice and align things more closely with the command of Allah Most High.
+This further proves that political engagement in an non-Islamic system is permitted to further religious goals.
+Therefore, voting is permissible in Islam if it is done to establish justice and align things more closely with the command of Allah Most High.

 What is the necessity?

 Muslims are losing their careers and jeopardising their livelihood for simply expressing opposition to sin.
-This lack of religious freedom is incredibly dangerous.
-It places a Muslim in an incredibly perilous situation.
+As a result, this lack of religious freedom is incredibly dangerous.
+It places a Muslim in an deeply perilous situation.
 Either he upholds his religious values or keeps his job.

 I have known of situations where parents have been deemed extremist for mentioning basic facts in Islam.
-Such as the prohibition upon music.
+For example, the prohibition upon music.
 Subsequently, there was an attempt to take the children away.

 Conclusion

-If believes that voting is still not permitted and thus trying to change the political reality we live under is impermissible, then I believe such a person must migrate.
+If one still maintains that voting is not permitted and thus trying to change the political reality we live under is impermissible, then I believe such a person must migrate.
 It is incredibly dangerous to live in a country that is increasingly hostile and restrictive regarding our religious practice.
 And if one believes that political engagement is Haram then he cannot work to change it.
 Then it seems he has no choice but migration.

 And Allah Most High Knows Best.